DonaldWhyte/high-performance-data-processing-in-python/contents.md

 ![research_use_case](images/research.svg)
 ![research_use_case](images/one_off_batch_job.svg)

-Large data analysis/processing typically isolated to research.
+Large data analysis/processing used to be isolated to research.

 One-off batch jobs to produce insight for research and decision making.